 In the new context, culture is a resource rather than a limitation.
 If taken into consideration, it can ensure the success of events such as mergers and acquisitions.

 Culture may be used to improve firm performance and stability.
-Nowadays, it is particularly difficult to develop and implement a strategy due to the intrinsic variability of the market, with controls becoming increasingly complicated due to a broader range of business activities and functions.
+Nowadays, it is challenging to develop and implement a strategy.
+This is due to the intrinsic variability of the market, with controls becoming increasingly complicated due to a broader range of business activities and functions.
 In this context, culture can create shared values to drive individual behavior in pursuing the organizational strategy and assisting the role of internal controls.

 Risk culture can result in a competitive advantage for firms with better cultures and conducts.
 This is particularly with regard to client reputation and the ability to attract employees and investors.

-As risk is an inherent aspect of business function, risk culture has an impact on the risk-taking propensity and policies, types of risk assessment/performance ratio and final decisions.
+Since risk is an inherent aspect of business function, risk culture has an impact on the risk-taking propensity and policies, types of risk assessment/performance ratio, and final decisions.

-Organizations need to develop their risk culture beyond regulatory guidelines so that they can support their corporate strategy and strengthen their core skills, and turn risks into opportunities.
+Organizations need to develop their risk culture beyond regulatory guidelines so that they can support their corporate strategy, strengthen their core skills, and turn risks into opportunities.

 Who is responsible for an organization’s risk culture?